It's no secret that instant coffee is a popular drink.

 It's also important to know how instant and ground coffee differ in caffeine content.

-Instant coffee usually has lower caffeine than ground coffee because it loses some flavor during the manufacturing process, which means the solids have less time to be extracted from each bean, resulting in a milder taste.
+Instant coffee typically has lower caffeine content than ground coffee because it undergoes a manufacturing process that can cause some flavor to be lost, resulting in less time for the solids to be extracted from each bean and a milder taste.

-This means that coffee made with freshly ground coffee beans usually contain more caffeine.
+This means that coffee made with freshly ground coffee beans usually contains more caffeine.

-However, instant coffees can also contain more caffeine than normal ground coffee because the powder is denser and contains less air, but this all depends on how strong you like your coffee.
+However, instant coffees can also contain more caffeine than regular ground coffee because the powder is denser and contains less air; however, this all depends on how strong you like your coffee.

 The benefits of instant coffee vs. ground coffee